 - Image galleries (with rotating images, lightboxes, etc.)

-- Language translation plugins (e.g. you can instantly change your site’s content from English to Spanish)
+- Language translation plugins (e.g. you can instantly change all content on your site from English to Spanish)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)